-Networking always has and probably always will play a vital role in the banking world.
+Networking always has and will play a vital role in the banking world.

 Networking is often one of the best ways to tip the odds of making a good deal happen.
 When it comes down to a choice, people (referral sources, management teams, and buyers) will often go with the person they know.

-But that leaves a fundamental question – how do you really get your investment banking network working for you?
-Here are some of our strategies for driving your investment banking networking efforts and tapping into it when needed:
+But that leaves a fundamental question: how do you really get your investment banking network working for you?
+Here are some of our strategies for driving your investment banking networking efforts and tapping into them when needed:

 #1.
 Know What Matters to Your Network

 One way to more efficiently manage your investment bank network is to have a good process for organizing your buyers, clients, and referral sources.
-For example, if a company is looking for investment to expand their medical device business, you need to be able to easily find investors who put their money into medical technology companies.
+For example, suppose a company is seeking investment to expand its medical device business.
+In that case, you need to be able to easily find investors who invest in medical technology companies.

 #2.
 Maintain Your Connections

-Keeping your contacts organized so that you’re able to engage the critical ones regularly is the foundation of any important networking effort.
+Keeping your contacts organized so you can engage the critical ones regularly is the foundation of any important networking effort.
 Grouping and prioritizing connections can take a huge list of contact information from overwhelming to actionable.

 Some simple categories might include: current clients, likely prospects, investors in X category, influential connections, friends who are connectors…and so on.
-From here, you can then use simple tools to stay in touch – the occasional email, phone call or coffee.
+From here, you can then use simple tools to stay in touch, such as the occasional email, phone call, or coffee.

-To make it even easier, use a system that can alert you and show you how long it’s been since you made contact with them.
-The image below shows a screen in 4Degrees, which tells you when the last contact was.
+To make it even easier, use a system that can alert you and show you how long it’s been since you last contacted them.

 #3.
 Get Warm Introductions Through Your Team

 When you’re talking about potentially thousands of different connections, it’s unlikely your team will remember every possible match off the top of their heads.
-Searching each other’s LinkedIn contacts, as well as asking people to look through their Outlook contacts individually can be a solid first step in this direction – but may risk non-compliance.
+Searching each other’s LinkedIn contacts and asking people to look through their Outlook contacts individually can be a solid first step in this direction, but may risk non-compliance.

-In practice, we’ve seen asking the team’s executive assistants to take point on this, using a technology system, or both can be a good way to ensure the full network of the firm is accessible to ensure that valuable connections aren’t missed.
+In practice, we’ve seen that asking the team’s executive assistants to take point on this, using a technology system, or both can be a good way to ensure the firm's full network is accessible and that valuable connections aren’t missed.

 #4.
 Focus on Quality Over Quantity